 - Encourage employees and guests to become environmentally aware (responsible)

 - At Seabank waste is measured with the aim of reducing it.
 For instance, we are minimizing the usage of bottled water with the support of our guests.
-Each guest room is equipped with four water bottles.
 Upon their arrival, our guests are encouraged to refill these plastic bottles from the various water dispensers that are available in the lobby.
+We also offer branded reusable bottles for a minimal charge.
 By the end of the year, we will start selling recycled plastic water bottles with logo to clients with the aim that they will use it in the resort and then keep it as a souvenir and thus eliminating completely the disposable plastic bottles.

 - We buy shampoo bottles in bulk.
 The shampoo bottles are refilled from the dispensers once finished.